 - ¼ teaspoon Cutting Edge Cultures – or ¼ cup of kefir whey

 - Cut cucumbers and daikons in half lengthwise, then cut into 1/4 inch slices and place in a large bowl.

 - Add green onions, garlic, coconut sugar, salt, and ginger to cucumbers and daikon and toss to combine.

 - Add fish sauce and Korean chili paste to bowl and mix with a large spoon (paste can be spicy) until well combined.

 - Fill a measuring cup with water and Cutting Edge Culture and stir till well combined.
-If using kefir whey, add it on the next step.
+If using kefir whey, add it in the next step.

-- Fill 1/2 gallon jar or two quart jars with cucumber mixture leaving two inches at the top of jar for expansion.
-Add Cutting Edge Culture mixture to jar or jars evenly.
+- Fill a half-gallon jar (or two quart jars) with cucumber mixture leaving two inches at the top of jar for expansion.
+Add Cutting Edge Culture mixture to jar (or jars) evenly.
 (If using kefir whey, add it now).

 - Fill jars with water, covering cucumber mixture but leaving two inches at the top for the veggies to expand and ferment.

 - Ferment for 2 days at room temperature and then place in the refrigerator.